DomtronVox/StaticFarmSite/src/documents/main_pages/LivestockGardianDogs.md

 <hr />

 ## Above, MAGGIE watching her sheep.
 Below, GERMAINE with her chickens.
-All LGDs on this page born at Dozy Doe Down. click on these links below to see pics of our LGDS OR you can use the drop down menu under Livestock Guardian Dogs.
-[Karakachans](/sub_pages/karakachan-lgd.html)    |    [Other LGDs](<other LGDs>)
+All LGDs on this page born at Dozy Doe Down.

 <hr />